lenra-io/lenra_cli/docs/commands/terminal/expose.md

 ---
-description: This subcommand exposes the containers ports.
+description: This command exposes the containers ports.
 ---

-This subcommand exposes the containers ports.
+This command exposes the containers ports.

 ```bash
 [lenra]$ expose --help